stevemuio/serial2OSC/IIL-mLogs-tidal/readme.md

 2) The repositary already has the correct config files for these two mLogs so open a terminal and navigate to the serialToOSC directory and choose the appropriate command below.

-  $ python3 serial2OSC --config ILL-yew-tidal.json
+  python3 serial2OSC --config ILL-yew-tidal.json

+  or

-  $ python3 serial2OSC --config ILL-laburnam-tidal.json
+  python3 serial2OSC --config ILL-laburnam-tidal.json

 If it starts then you should see the an address printed out i.e. 127.0.0.1

 Errors like:

   FileNotFoundError: [Errno 2] No such file or directory: '/dev/cu.usbmodem109618201'

 Mean you not plugged the mLog, it's broken or you are trying to access the wrong mLog.

 3) It's all good then head to Tidal!